ndalezios/owasp-cheat-sheet/index.md

 - New account and default password
 - Look for user registration page to understand password format and length
 - How are usernames generated?
-- -Create many accounts quickly
+- Create many accounts quickly
 ## Tools
 - Burp Intruder
 - THC Hydra